sagitbolat/sPiet/README.md

 ## Changelog
 **Version 0.2.1**
--Added Command line arguments to control input file and color palette
+- Added Command line arguments to control input file and color palette

 **Version 0.2.0**
 - Fixex bugs with hue and shade not registering properly.